DallanQ/citadels/QA.md

 [beginner-needs-help-with-rules](https://boardgamegeek.com/thread/2983049/beginner-needs-help-with-rules)

-> does Bishop protect all buildings from demolition or only church buildings?
+> Does the Bishop protect all buildings from demolition or only church buildings?

 The Bishop protects all of your buildings from destruction.
 The rulebook says: "Your districts may not be destroyed/exchanged by the Warlord/Diplomat."
 In the game, "district" means any building card.